Enjoy FREE EXPRESS SHIPPING on orders over £300, or buy online and collect in our London store.

-Over the last ten years I have made dozens of collections with the artisans, working in Silver gold vermeil using the beautiful and diverse array of Afghan gems from Panshir Emerald to Lapis lazuli from the ancient mines of Badakshan.
+Over the last ten years, we have made dozens of collections with the artisans, working in gold vermeil using the beautiful and diverse array of Afghan gems from Panshir Emerald to Lapis lazuli from the ancient mines of Badakshan.

 We have collaborated with Monsoon and sold our collections all over the world.
 Michelle Obama was gifted one of our necklaces by Karzai, and Nicole Kidman, Angelina Jolie and others have worn their work.
 It has been exhibited at the Smithsonian in Washington, Davos and Doha.
 It has given them vital visibility and a voice over and above the noise of war and conflict.
 The beauty and skills of Afghan traditional art and craft was nearly lost after decades of war but now it has evolved to have a contemporary feel and can sit alongside designs from all parts of the world.

 This and the vital importance of jobs for an area where opportunity is scarce have convinced me the work of Turquoise Mountain is worthwhile and important.
-I continue to travel to Kabul to work with the artisans, to sit and talk, to exchange ideas and most importantly to listen to their stories and fear and hopes for their lives in a land that has had the misfortune to have been in conflict most of their lives.
+Pippa continue to travel to Kabul to work with the artisans, to sit and talk, to exchange ideas and most importantly to listen to their stories and fear and hopes for their lives in a land that has had the misfortune to have been in conflict most of their lives.

-I have designed dozens of collections with Turquoise Mountain since and with each, I have felt it essential to maintain a consciousness sense of Afghan traditions.
-I draw heavily on Ancient influences and use locally-sourced-stones and materials.
-I am delighted that these designs are now being sold internationally, as are the artisans who take great pride in knowing that their special piece which embodies the spirit and tradition of their country is being enjoyed all over the world.
+Pippa feels it is essential to maintain a conscious sense of the Afghan traditions in our collections.
+She draws heavily on Ancient influences and uses locally sourced stones and materials.
+She is delighted that these designs are now being sold internationally, as are the artisans who take great pride in knowing that their special piece which embodies the spirit and tradition of their country is being enjoyed all over the world.